-Our study observed that the group of psoriasis patients with positive HLA-Cw6 had a mean onset age of $26.1 \pm 10.9$ years, which was significantly different from the group of patients with psoriasis with negative HLA-Cw6 ( $31.9 \pm 10.3$ years) (p=0.002).
-There was a significant difference between the HLA-Cw6 gene and the age of onset of the patients, with the TT genotype showing the earliest onset, followed by the TA and AA genotypes (p=0.01) (Table 3).

-Our results revealed that the AA phenotype was commonly observed in mild cases according to the Body Surface Area (BSA) classification (100%).
+psoriasis with negative HLA-Cw6 ( $31.9\pm10.3$ years) (p=0.002).
+There was a significant difference between the HLA-Cw6 gene and the age of onset of the patients, with the TT genotype showing the earliest onset, followed by the TA and AA genotypes (P=0.01) (Table 3).
+Our results revealed that the AA phenotype was commonly observed in mild cases according to the body surface area (BSA) classification (100%).
 The TA phenotype was more prevalent in the moderate and severe cases (47.2% and 59.0%, respectively).
 This difference was significant (p=0.01).
-Similarly, based on the BSA classification, the AA phenotype was commonly found in mild cases according to the Psoriasis Area and Severity Index (PASI) classifications (73.3%).
+Similarly, based on the BSA classification, the AA phenotype was commonly found in mild cases according to the PASI classifications (73.3%).
 The TA phenotype was more prevalent in the moderate and severe cases (55.1% and 54.1%, respectively).
-This difference was significant (P = 0.03).
-However, there was no significant difference between the HLA-Cw6 genotypes and the dermatology life quality index (DLQI) classification (p = 0.28).
-(Table 4)
+This difference was significant (P=0.03).
+However, there was no significant difference between the HLA-Cw6 genotypes and the dermatology life quality index classification (P=0.28) (Table 4).